JoshuaThadi/Web-Development/README.md

 <img width="100%" src="https://github.com/JoshuaThadi/Web-Development/blob/main/assets/Screenshot%20(67).png">

-Alchemy AI is a powerful and interactive AI platform where users can prompt any question and receive intelligent responses using their own external API key.
+Developers Ai is a interactive AI platform where users can prompt any question and receive intelligent responses using their own external API key.
 It supports uploading images and files, allowing users to ask context-aware questions based on visual or document data.
 Designed for versatility, Alchemy AI bridges human curiosity with advanced AI capabilities across text and media inputs.

 ⚠️ **Note:** If the application is not responding, the API key might be expired or invalid.